“Our goal is empowering students to think for themselves — to ask thoughtful questions and to care, deeply, about the answers.”

 John Buck

-Associate Vice President for Student Affairs and Dean of Students
+Associate Vice President of Student Affairs and Dean of Students

 John Buck joined Webster University in 2000.
-He provides leadership for all functional areas of student affairs, works closely with campus student leaders, develops student life policies and procedures, and consults with colleagues throughout Webster’s worldwide network on student life issues.
+He provides leadership for all functional areas of student affairs, works closely with campus student leaders, develops student life policies and procedures and consults with colleagues throughout Webster’s worldwide network on student life issues.
 Prior to joining Webster, Buck spent nine years working in student affairs at Saint Louis University.

-Buck's responsibilities include: Campus Dining Services, Career Planning and Development Center, Counseling and Life Development, Dean of Students Office, First-Year Experience Program, Housing and Residential Life, Multicultural Center and International Student Affairs, Office of Student Engagement, Student Health Services, Student Conduct, and the University Center.
+Buck's responsibilities include Campus Dining Services, Career Planning and Development Center, Counseling and Life Development, Dean of Students Office, First-Year Experience Program, Housing and Residential Life, Multicultural Center and International Student Affairs, Office of Student Engagement, Student Health Services, Student Conduct and the University Center.

-As an adjunct full professor at Webster, Buck has taught courses on leadership thought and theory for undergraduate and graduate students.
+As an Adjunct Full Professor at Webster, Buck has taught courses on leadership thought and theory for undergraduate and graduate students.
 His research interests include decision making in crisis situations occurring on college campuses, which was the focus of his dissertation.
 Buck is also a long-time faculty member for the Foundation for Teaching Economics “Economics for Leaders” program.

-Buck holds a bachelor’s degree in sociology from Colorado State University, a master’s degree in management and leadership, and a doctorate in management (DMgt), both from Webster.
+Buck holds a bachelor’s degree in Sociology from Colorado State University, a master’s degree in Management and Leadership, and a doctorate in Management (DMgt), both from Webster.
 He is also a 2014 graduate Webster University’s Global Leadership Academy.

 Eileen Condon